Generation Calm

 If you pay attention to your thoughts, it won’t make them stronger.
 In fact, quite the opposite happens.
 You’ll start to notice how your thoughts are influencing you and how biased and untrue the thoughts are.

-For example, “I’m having the thought … that the audience will notice I’m sweating, so I should keep my arms down while talking.”
+For example, “I’m having the thought … that the will notice I’m sweating, so I should keep my arms down while talking.”

-“I’m having the thought that I’m not as important as the other speakers so the audience won’t pay attention to what I say”.
+“I’m having the thought that I’m not as important as the other speakers so the won’t pay attention to what I say”.

 Affirmations for public speaking